MEET THE TEAM

 chris [at] wisconsinlandwater [dot] org, ext 405

 Kristin leads our communications and outreach efforts.
-She completed doctoral work at the University of Mississippi, where she studied how local storytelling influences our response to natural disasters.
+She completed doctoral work at the University of Mississippi, where she studied how local storytelling influences our response to natural disasters and extreme weather events.
 Her expertise lies in bridging the gap between complex environmental issues and effective communication strategies, ensuring that our organization's message resonates with our audiences.
 Hailing from rural Mississippi, she enjoys exploring the Wisconsin's natural areas to hike and kayak with her husband and dog.
 She also has three cats who prefer to take in the outdoors from the comfort of a windowsill.

 kristin [at] wisconsinlandwater [dot] org, ext 407

-Kim manages the operations of the organization and directs the Youth & Education Committee focusing on programs geared toward educating youth on conservation through the Wisconsin Envirothon, Conservation Poster & Speaking contest, and Youth Conservation Camps.
+Kim directs the Youth & Education Committee focusing on programs geared toward educating youth on conservation through the Wisconsin Envirothon, Conservation Poster & Speaking contest, and Youth Conservation Camps.
 Kim has a diverse background in managing issue advocacy campaigns working on issues such as parks, schools, and the Tillamook Rainforest to name a few and has managed numerous non-profit organizations, grassroots coalitions, and campaigns.
-Kim has a degree in Journalism from the University of Iowa.
+She has a degree in Journalism from the University of Iowa.
 Kim has served on the Fitchburg Resource Conservation Commission since 2015 where she focuses on conservation, sustainably and recycling issues for the City of Fitchburg.
 Outside of the office, Kim enjoys organic gardening, canning, and making organic skin care products.
 She enjoys spending time attending her son's many sporting events, exploring parks, hiking and canoeing with her husband, son, and dog.

 kim [at] wisconsinlandwater [dot] org, ext 403